MartinMalinda/vue-concurrency/docs/cancellation/index.md

 ### Axios

 Such `AbortSignal` works with `fetch` right out of the box.
-To cancel with `Axios` you can use a promise that is passed on the abort signal:
+To cancel with `Axios` you can use a promise that is placed on the abort signal:

 ```ts
 const getUserTask = useTask(function*(signal, id) {